ashtonw7/writing-with-no-purpose/posts/door-to-door.md

 You couldn’t smoke in there.
 Or drink a lot.
 And you definitely couldn’t celebrate Naked Tuesdays.
 Those were the kinds of things that got you demoted to door-to-door salesman.

-But it’s not all bad, selling door-to-door.
+It’s not all bad, selling door-to-door.
 Sometimes people have a novelty doorbell that plays a funny song.
 That’s always a treat.
 But it’s not without its challenges.

 One of the biggest challenges is those signs that say “No Soliciting.”
 I have a pretty good strategy for getting around those though.
 I ignore them.